Vayalathala

-Vayalathala is a small village situated in the Pathanamthitta district of Kerala State in India.
+Vayalathala is a village situated in the Pathanamthitta district of Kerala State in India.

 Location

 Vayalathala place is situated 8 km from Ranni, 8 km from Kozhencherry and 8 km from the Pathanamthitta District headquarters.
 This village is under governance of Cherukole Grama Panchayat.
-Chakkappalam @ puthamon are the gateways to Vayalathala Gramam (from Ranny-Kozhencherry main road), Kudilumukku, Parankimanthodom, Thottungal padi, Palliyathu Padi, post office Padi are the common junctions in this locality.
+Chakkappalam puthamon are the gateways to Vayalathala Gramam (from Ranny-Kozhencherry main road), Kudilumukku, Parankimanthodom, Thottungal padi, Palliyathu Padi, post office Padi are the common junctions in this locality.